I was

 Later, I came to appreciate that

-the Sergeants were, while great, not that original.
-Rather, they were heavily grounded in several influences, particularly the spacey music of Syd Barrett-era
+the Sergeants were, while great, not as original as I thought.
+Rather, they were heavily grounded in several influences, particularly the spacey music of late-60's, Syd Barrett-era

 that didn't lessen the impact of leader Carey Bowman's melodic, intelligent songs or the affecting,